Zaporozhian Cossacks: Cossack Regalia (Kleinody)

 Zaporozhian cossacks fighting Tatars from the Crimean Khanate, by Józef Brandt.

 Each item of kleinody was granted to a clearly assigned member of cossack starshina (officership).
 For example, in the Zaporozhian Host, the bulawa was given to the otaman; the khoruhva – to the whole host although carried by a khorunzhy; the bunchuk also was given to otaman, but carried by a bunchuzhny or bunchuk comrade; the seal was preserved by a military judge, while the seals of the kurin – to the kurin otaman, and the seals of the palanka – to the colonel of a certain palanka; the kettledrums were in possession of a dovbysh (drummer); the staffs – to a military osavul; the badges were given to all the 38 kurins in possession to the assigned badge comrades.
-All kleinody items (except for the kettledrum sticks) were stored in the Sich's Pokrova church treasury and were taken out only on a special order of kish otaman.
+All kleinody items (except for the kettledrum sticks) were stored in the Sich's Pokrova church treasury and were taken out only on a special order of the kish otaman.
 The kettledrum sticks were kept in the kurin with the assigned dovbysh.
 Sometimes, part of kleidony was considered a great silver inkwell (kalamar), an attribute of a military scribe (pysar) of the Zaporozhian Host.
 Similar kleinods had the officership of the Cossack Hetmanate, cossacks of Kuban, Danube, and other cossack societies.

 Upon the destruction of the Sich and liquidation of Ukrainian Cossacks the kleinody were gathered and given away for storage in Hermitage and Transfiguration Cathedral in Saint Petersburg, Kremlin Armoury in Moscow as well as other places of storage.
 By the end of 19th century the Hermitage stored 17 kurin banners and one khoruhva, the Transfiguration Cathedral contained 20 kurin banners, three bunchuks, one silver bulawa, and one silver gold-covered baton.
 Today the fate of those national treasures of Ukrainian people is unknown.
 After the February Revolution in 1917 the Russian Provisional Government adopted the decisions of returning them to Ukraine, however, due to the events of the October Revolution of the same year the decision was not executed.
 With the proclamation of independence, the Ukrainian government has raised the issue of returning the national cultural valuables before the leadership of Russia; no specific agreements have ever been reached, however.